Ratul01921/artifacts-tracker-client/README.md

 - Offer features for managing and tracking artifacts efficiently.

 ## Live URL
-Access the live version of the project here: [Historical Artifacts Tracker](#https://artifacts-tracker-84d4a.web.app/)
+Access the live version of the project here: [https://artifacts-tracker-84d4a.web.app/](#)

 ## Key Features
 - **Artifact Management:** Add, update, and delete artifacts.